MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/ns-ntifs-_file_provider_external_info_v1.md

  - FILE_PROVIDER_EXTERNAL_INFO_V1
 ---

-# _FILE_PROVIDER_EXTERNAL_INFO_V1 structure
+# FILE_PROVIDER_EXTERNAL_INFO_V1 structure

 ## -description

-The <b>FILE_PROVIDER_EXTERNAL_INFO_V1</b> structure defines metadata specific to files provided by WOF_PROVIDER_FILE.
-This provider gives efficient compression for data which will not be modified, such as executable files.
+The **FILE_PROVIDER_EXTERNAL_INFO_V1** structure defines metadata specific to files provided by WOF_PROVIDER_FILE.
+This provider gives efficient compression for data that won't be modified, such as executable files.
 If the file is opened for write access, the file will be transparently decompressed.

 ## -struct-fields